pokaahaha/pokaahaha/README.md

 - 👋 Hi, I’m @pokaahaha
-- 👀 I am interested in Python programming.
+- 👀 I am interested in JS programming.
 I am also interested in Web development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...